UncreativeXenon/HP-15-fc0000-Hackintosh/README.md

 Since there are no MacOS drivers for Realtek cards you will need to use an external adapter, and for the adapter to work you will most likely need to use [this](https://github.com/chris1111/Wireless-USB-Big-Sur-Adapter) too.

 #### Bluetooth
-Bluetooth also doesn't work so you will need a dongle, **bluetooth needs to be turned off and on after the dongle is connected**, otherwise it won't work.
+Bluetooth also doesn't work so you will need a dongle and **bluetooth needs to be turned off and on after the dongle is connected**, otherwise it won't work.

 I personally use a CSR V4.0 and it works out of the box.